Time zone CEST (UTC+2)

 14:45-15:15 |

-Anticipatory AI governance for cybersecurity: foresight, road mapping and actionable policy pathways
+Anticipatory AI governance for cybersecurity: foresight, roadmapping and evidence informed-policy pathways

 Rafael Popper, Warsaw University of Technology (WUT), Poland; Technology Partners Foundation (TPF), Poland; University of Manchester (UoM), UK; Futures Diamond (FD), UK | |